 - Career Planning and Residency Match

 - Optimal Use of Enrichment Programs

 Within the structured advisory system, you will have the following:

-- First year FAST group: In addition, for your first year transition process, you will be assigned to a Faculty and Students Together (FAST) group.
-This group consists of 4-5 first years, 2 second year FAST advisors, 1-2 third year FAST advisors, 1-2 fourth year FAST advisors, and a clinical faculty FAST advisor.
+- First year FAST group: In addition, for your first-year transition process, you will be assigned to a Faculty and Students Together (FAST) group.
+This group consists of 4-5 first-year students, 2 second-year FAST advisors, 1-2 third-year FAST advisors, 1-2 fourth-year FAST advisors, and a clinical faculty FAST advisor.
 Their purpose is to help you with your transition to medical school and entry into the profession of medicine.